jbakeacake/PokeBot/README.md

 Before running the bot, there's a couple of things that need to be set up in order to get your own bot up and running.
 If you don't have your own
-Discord Bot set up, take a look at this article on [how to make a Discord Bot](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) -- follow this guide's steps from step 2 to step 4.
+Discord Bot set up, take a look at this article on [how to make a Discord Bot](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) -- follow this guide's steps from **step 2** to **step 4**.
 Make sure you know where to find your bot's `Token` before moving on.
-Additionally,to protect your bot from being abused on your server make sure you keep your
-`Token` secret, and hidden from the public.
+Additionally,to protect your bot from being abused on your server make sure you keep your `Token` secret, and hidden from the public.

 > **Configuring our App Settings**